 Pros

-• +Lightest jacket in our test group at 8 oz
+• +Lightest jacket in this lineup at 8 oz

 • +Excellent under-shell layering with no bulk